Shougo/ddu.vim/README.md

 call dein#end()
 ```

-**Note:** Ddu.vim does not include any extra plugins.
+**NOTE:** Ddu.vim does not include any extra plugins.
 You must install them you
 want manually.
 You can search ddu plugins from
 [here](https://github.com/topics/ddu-vim).